Academic Misconduct Self-Help Guide

 Self-Plagiarism

-has submitted the same piece of their own work for assessment and award of credit in two (or more) modules
+submitting the same piece of your own work for assessment and award of credit in two (or more) modules

 Plagiarism